 Related Post: 7 Ways to Raise Race Conscious Kids

-6. Support children who want to challenge microaggressions at school
+6. Support children who want to challenge bias at school

 As parents and educators, we can support them in making an action plan.
 Let kids take the lead, but help them think through issues like: